khang-11/LeetCode/README.md

 # LeetCode
-Collection of my solution for LeetCode problems
+Collection of my solutions for LeetCode problems